 In the Configure global Iceberg storage section:

-To configure different settings for specific projects or namespaces, select Add project or namespace in the Customize storage section.
+To override enrollment-level defaults for specific projects or namespaces, select Add project or namespace in the Customize storage section.
 For each project or namespace, you can override:

-Project level or namespace level overrides only apply to newly written tables in the project.
-Existing tables will not be migrated to new storage locations or have their encryption settings changed.
+Project-level or namespace-level overrides only apply to newly written tables in the project.
+Existing tables retain their current storage locations and encryption settings.

 When you modify storage settings, such as storage location or encryption configuration, the new settings apply only to newly created tables.
 Existing tables will not be migrated or have their encryption settings altered.